At a glance

 – A practical plastic squeezy bottle:

 I must say that, unfortunately, it’s not exactly the case.
 Yes, the squeezy plastic bottle is great in theory to travel with but unfortunately, the opening is very messy.
 It spills everywhere as soon as you open it.
 I guess it’s a manufacturing issue, (but it’s not just on my bottle, I’m not the only one to have noticed as I could read it in different reviews).
-Personally, I wouldn’t slipped it into my suitcase… Such a shame!
+Personally, I wouldn’t slip it into my suitcase… Such a shame!

 – A big choice of shades:

 Technically, yes.
 There are 40 shades in total in the range and they are rather well distributed on the spectrum of colors (you don’t have 35 light and medium colors and 5 dark colors as with others brands, like Tarte and Beauty Blender for example).
 On paper, the brand seems to have thought of everything, with pink, gold, neutral and even olive and peach undertones.
 But honestly, I wasn’t convinced.
 I’m usually a light complexion with a neutral undertone and I made the mistake of ordering my shade on the internet by relying on their shade guide.
 I don’t recommend using it, it’s definitely better to go to the store.
-In my case, I realized that the neutral undertones all have a strong peach undertone.
+In my case, I realized that all the neutral undertones have a strong peach undertone.
 I ordered a shade too dark for me in addition, I thought I was a 2N and I am actually more of a 1N (well, I think I must be a 1W but was fed up of exchanging my foundation at this point so I made it work).
-According to the other reviews I read, I’m not the only one to struggle with the choice of shades.
+According to the other reviews I read, I’m not the only one struggling with the choice of shades.
 Obviously, Dior didn’t do a super accurate job on the choice of the undertones, so I would definitely recommend going to the store to find your perfect matching shade and don’t just rely on their online color guide.

 It’s great to want to be inclusive and all that (for financial reasons obviously) but it would be even better to have a larger choice of colors AND an accurate range of different undertones.
 You can do better, Dior! 😉